-The average debt per graduating senior in 2020 was $304,824, according to the according to the American Dental Education Association (ADEA).
-This high level of debt can jeopardize a new dentist’s ability to choose their preferred career path.
+The average debt per graduating senior in 2022 was $293,900, according to the American Dental Education Association (ADEA).
+This high level of debt can jeopardize a new dentist’s ability to choose their

 - Reducing student loan interest rates;